The Protomen: Reception

 Critics highlight the audience participation in performances especially.
 ABQ-Live said the crowd chanting propaganda slogans was a chilling, stand-out moment.
 "The band played the crowd like an instrument, a perfect fit for [the Protomen's] theatrical presence.
 The show seemed choreographed like a tightly blocked play", according to Live In Limbo.
 Video game reporter Eric Henn said of the show: "Their playing, using it as a call to arms like they do, raises something almost primal in the listener.
-It really did make me want to stand and fight with them, and I wasn’t the only one - the energy in that room was intense, from the band and the audience alike."
-Benjamin Webb for Australian-based gaming site Capsule Computers said: "they get the crowd involved and because of that, you’re connected to not only the performance, but also to the overarching story behind the show. [...] not only were existing fans singing along, but also everyone in the crowd that had yet to experience The Protomen".
+It really did make me want to stand and fight with them, and I wasn't the only one - the energy in that room was intense, from the band and the audience alike."
+Benjamin Webb for Australian-based gaming site Capsule Computers said: "they get the crowd involved and because of that, you're connected to not only the performance, but also to the overarching story behind the show. [...] not only were existing fans singing along, but also everyone in the crowd that had yet to experience The Protomen".

-The intense energy cultivated for performances can blindside some unsuspecting attendees.
-The Baltimore Sun said a "bunch of wide-eyed county kids rolled into the gallery" who "came in terrified but left OK".
-"Seeing the band live for the first time can feel like attending a political rally — or a very hard-rocking cult," concluded WIRED.